agimus-project/agimus_pytroller/README.md

 > [!CAUTION]
 > This controller breaks realtime guarantees of ros2_control.
 Use it at your own risk!

-ros2_control controller doubling as a Python abstraction layer for fast prototyping complex control schemes.
-This controller picks subset of repeating functionalities in designing of robot control strategies and simplifies the development proves.
+Agimus Pytroller is a ros2_control controller that runs a Python interpreter within a C++ process.
+It enables rapid prototyping of controllers in Python and deploying them on hardware without need of recompilation of the code with each tweak to the codebase.

+By design, it provides only a subset of ros2_control features, focusing on the components most commonly used in manipulator control.
+This allows developers to concentrate on defining and testing their control strategies rather than managing the full complexity of ros2_control framework.

 # Example use